 …and because you can’t have a mom without a grandparents somewhere, here are my Granny Boo (Mom’s mother) and Grandmother (Dad’s mom) at my high school graduation forever ago.

-Last year, Mom asked for photographs of flowers and animals from our yard since we have so much diversity and I inherited (yay) both of the above’s green thumbs (Mom did not), so I spent all of last year taking pictures and then had a book made and sent it to her. 🙂 Thankfully, Mom loved it and immediately understood all of little references that I slipped in there that Logan didn’t recognize.
+Last year, Mom asked for photographs of flowers and animals from our yard since we have so much diversity and I inherited (yay) the green thumbs (Mom did not), so I spent all of last year taking pictures and then had a book made and sent it to her. 🙂 Thankfully, Mom loved it and immediately understood all of little references that I slipped in there that L didn’t recognize.